Editor’s Note: This post has been updated with new links and fresh content.

-Is your landing page not converting — or perhaps, not converting as much as you hoped?
-Well, lucky for you, that topic is exactly what this blog post is about.
+Is your landing page not converting — or not converting as much as you’d hoped it would?

-Every visitor comes into your landing page with different pain points.
-Some are barely getting to know your product or service, while others are ready to make a purchase or call.
+Every visitor comes to your landing page with different pain points.
+Some are barely getting to know your product or service, while others are ready for a phone call or purchase.

-Your landing page is there to nudge them in the right direction.
-This, in turn, should help increase your conversion rates, turning cold traffic into hot leads.
+Making the right changes to your landing page should help increase your conversion rates, and can turn cold traffic into hot leads.

-You’ve pulled out all the stops and tried every possible way to achieve a higher conversion rate only to fall short in the end.
-At this rate, you might be asking yourself…
+But what if you’ve pulled out all the stops and tried every possible way to achieve a higher conversion rate, and you’re still falling short?
+At this rate, you might be asking…

-Let’s take a look at some of the go-to landing page tests that we found have the best conversion rate lift, tested with over 120 clients (and counting) by us at KlientBoost.
-I promise most of these are not difficult to implement and are worth the shot.
+So let’s take a look at some of the go-to landing page tests that we found generate the best conversion rate lift.
+These have been tested with over 120 clients (and counting) by the KlientBoost team.

 1) Keep It Minimal

-Too much of a good thing is simply not good.
-When it comes to your landing pages, the idea that “less is more” can’t be stressed enough.
+Too much of a good thing isn’t a good thing.
+And when it comes to your landing pages, the phrase “less is more” can’t be stressed enough.

-As marketers, we’re sometimes tempted to oversell by cramming every bit of “useful” and “enticing” information as we possibly can.
-Sure, that might have been the right approach in 1997, but it might just do more harm than good now.
+As marketers, we’re sometimes tempted to oversell by cramming in every bit of “useful” and “enticing” information we can.
+Sure, that might have been the right approach in 1997, but it can do more harm than good now.

-Sure, we might think including more imagery and copy helps landing page performance, but is that always the case?
+We might also think that including more images and copy helps landing page performance.
+But is that always the case?

 Take a look at the body content of this KlientBoost client landing page, for example:

-Although all the imagery and content may seem necessary, data prove otherwise.
+Although all the imagery and content may seem necessary, the data proves otherwise.

-Here are a few more best practices to follow, if you experience your landing page not converting, to keep your page minimal:
+Here are a few more best practices to keep your page minimal if your landing page isn’t converting:

-- Break heavy copy with numbers and icons.
+- Break your copy up visually with numbers and icons.

 - Be selective of how many images and fields you include on your page.